Election-Tech-Initiative/electionguard-api-python/README.md

 - 🐳🐍 [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
 This approach is recommended to simplify the command line experience.
 This is built in for MacOS and Linux.
 For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
 The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
 - 🐍 [Python 3.8](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this API.
 If developer uses multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) is suggested to assist version management.

+## Running

+This codebase can be run one of three different ways:

+- Running With Docker
+- Developing with Docker
+- Developing with Python

 ## 🐳 Running with Docker

+Running with docker runs an official image, it is not for development.

 ### The official Docker image